 Why a new building?

-Construction of Nijenborgh 4 began in 1965 as the primary location for the Faculty of Chemistry.
+Construction of Nijenborgh 4 began in 1965.
 It consists of several large building blocks which are connected by long walkways.

 Many of the installations and building components are now approaching the end of their technical lifespan and the building no longer meets today’s high standards.
 After several incidents the University decided to take measures.
 The University was faced with the choice between substantially renovating Nijenborgh 4 or replacing it with a new building.
 After thorough research (cost/benefit analysis) the decision was taken to build a new modern building for Nijenborgh 4, in two phases.

 After the Bernoulliborg and Linnaeusborg buildings, this will be the third new building for the Faculty of Science and Engineering.
 In March 2014 the University decided to name the new building Feringa Building .